tylermaran/marslab/src/mars-wicker-furniture.md

 -   **It comes in the right shape!**
     -   No 3D printing or injection molding required.
 Just cut and bend to desired shape.

-Turns out space will look a lot less like Startrek, and a lot more like your grandma's sitting room.
-It may not be the sexiest Martian engineering strategy, but it's the one that will work!

 ## Can't we build with Martian regolith?

 <img alt='martian simulant printing' src='./martian-regolith.jpg'>
 <small><i>Adam Jakus / Ramille Shah / Northwestern University</i></small>

-Sure!
-Martian regolith construction seems pretty promising.
-But two major shortfalls:
+Why not!
+After all experiments with regolith simulants have been used to build 3D printed tools, structures, solar panels, and even rocket fuel! [[1]](https://spectrum.ieee.org/how-nasa-will-use-robots-to-create-rocket-fuel-from-martian-soil)

+Regolith manufacturing has become a sort of snake oil for Martian engineering.
+Every problem seems to have a cool regolith based solution.
+But in practice, most of these experiment are using 5-10% Martian simulant and leaving the remaining 90% to traditional binding agents.

+While I'm certain we could build something chair shaped with Martian dust; it has a few major shortfalls:

-1. The massive amount of energy required to smelt down the ore
+1. Massive amount of energy required to process
+2. Typically requires additional binding agents (from Earth)
-2. Humans don't want to sit on radioactive concrete chairs all day
+3. Humans don't want to sit on radioactive concrete chairs all day

-Manufacturing with Martian regolith involves using the raw materials found on the surface of Mars to produce useful goods and materials for human settlements.
-Regolith can be used to create 3D printed structures, solar panels, and even rocket fuel.
-The ability to manufacture on Mars reduces the need for costly and difficult transportation of materials from Earth and could make long-term human settlements on the Red Planet more feasible.
+I believe there is potential for regolith manufacturing, but it's applications will be more cinder-block and less comfy-chair.

 ## What about bioplastics?